Flexible Cystoscopy (Bladder Examination)

 * Stones: Identifies bladder stones causing pain or blockage.

-* Strictures: Detects narrowing of the urethra hindering flow.
+* Strictures: Detects narrowing of the urethra hindering urine flow.

-* BPH: Assesses the degree of prostate enlargement.
+* BPH: Assesses the degree of prostate enlargement blocking the urethra.

 3. Why 'Flexible' Matters: The soft, pliable design causes minimal friction and significantly less discomfort compared to rigid scopes.
 Performed under local anesthesia (topical gel), the procedure is quick (5-10 mins) and patients can return to normal activities immediately.